drawrowfly/tiktok-scraper/README.md

 -   Sign URL to make custom request to the TIkTok API
 -   Extract metadata from the User, Hashtag and Sginel Video pages
 -   **Save previous progress and download only new videos that weren't downloaded before**.
 This feature only works from the CLI and only if **download** flag is on.
+-   **View and manage previously downloaded posts history in the CLI**

 ## To Do